reluce/szurubooru-toolkit/README.md

 Note that if you specify `all` to download from all Boorus, you are limited to two tags because free Danbooru accounts are limited to two tags per query.
 If you have a Gold/Platinum account, set your credentials in `config.toml`.
 Note that it's currently untested if the script will work with upgraded accounts.

+If you cloned the repo from GitHub, prefix the above commands with `poetry run`, e.g. `poetry run import-from-booru danbooru "tag1 tagN"`.
+Note that your current working directory has to be the the root of the GitHub project.

 ### upload-media
 This script searches through your specified upload folder in the `config.toml` file for any image/video files and uploads them to your szurubooru.